MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-events.md

 > [!IMPORTANT]
 > For essential concepts and terms that support your understanding of how to consume and author runtime classes with C++/WinRT, see [Consume APIs with C++/WinRT](consume-apis.md) and [Author APIs with C++/WinRT](author-apis.md).

-## Windows::Foundation::EventHandler&lt;T&gt; and TypedEventHandler&lt;T&gt;
-If you want to raise an event from a runtime class implemented in a Windows Runtime Component, then you should use [**Windows::Foundation::EventHandler**](/uwp/api/windows.foundation.eventhandler) or [**TypedEventHandler**](/uwp/api/windows.foundation.eventhandler) for your event's delegate type.
-The type parameters must be Windows Runtime types, so primitive types are allowed as well as third-party runtime classes.

-The compiler will help you with a "*must be WinRT type*" error if you forget this constraint.

-## winrt::delegate&lt;...
-T&gt;
-If you want to raise an event from a C++ type (authored and consumed within the same project), then you can use C++/WinRT's [**winrt::delegate**](/uwp/cpp-ref-for-winrt/delegate) for your event's delegate type.
-In that case, the delegate's type parameters needn't be Windows Runtime types.
-If you're porting from a C++/CX codebase where events and delegates are used internally (not across binaries), then **winrt::delegate** will help you to replicate that pattern in C++/WinRT.

 ## Create a Windows Runtime Component (BankAccountWRC)

 Begin by creating a new project in Microsoft Visual Studio.
 Create a **Visual C++ Windows Runtime Component (C++/WinRT)** project, and name it *BankAccountWRC* (for "bank account Windows Runtime Component").

 The newly-created project contains a file named `Class.idl`.
 Rename that file `BankAccount.idl` (renaming the `.idl` file automatically renames the dependent `.h` and `.cpp` files, too).
 Replace the contents of `BankAccount.idl` with the listing below.